radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 - Integration
 - Events
 - Tasks
-- Authentication
+- Alerts
 - Settings

 ![image description](images/top-nav.png)

 ### Users

 The *Users* tab allows you to manage all users within your Environment Operation Center instance.
-From here you can view a user's name, email address, and status.
+From here you can view a user's name, role, email address, status, last login time, and MFA status.
+Use the **filters** control to narrow the list, and select **New User** to add a user.

 For details on managing Environment Operation Center users, including their roles and permissions, see the [user management](user-management/create-user.md) guide.